somethingfly/FlatironsInTheFire/README.md

 Well, the end of Phase 1 requires both: A) a blog B) a project.
 And I am, again, behind in my progress, per the aforementioned "perpetually."
 I need to kill two birds with one stone.
 Or, rather, two reqs with one commit.
 Also gotta be DRY.
 (Which, I have in one of my notepad .txts, was used as an acronym often, but never actually spelled out in any of the course materials [until finally in the instructions for this project](https://github.com/learn-co-curriculum/phase-1-javascript-project-mode).
 DRY, by the way, stands for "Don't Repeat Yourself."
 And, yes, one should be DRY.
 But one should actually DMALTFT: "Do Mention At Least The First Time.")

 I have to admit, there kinda already are plenty of blogging solutions out there.
 But I need to pick a project that isn't too ambitious a project.
 Because...
 I know I gotta be DRY, but I also gotta mention this third time...  that I am super behind.
 Like, I-gotta-do-this-project-_this-weekend_-or-I-am-going-to-get-kicked-out behind.
 I wish it was because I was lazy.
 Seriously.
 Because then I would only have one thing holding me back that I would need to fix.
 But the reality is I have _a lot_ of other things going on right now.
 I got way too many irons in the fire...
 Now I got Flatirons in the fire too.

+### Update

+UPDATE 10/2/22: Well, during my Phase 1 review, my reviewer said this app I created for keeping track of bugs was not a blog but... well... a bug tracker.
+I had to concede that he was right.
+Apparently, I could still pass based on this app if I then wrote a real blog entry, [which I did](https://medium.com/@somethingfly/just-how-deep-a-copy-is-deep-enough-for-a-javascript-object-33e9cd937f6a).
+So, Flatirons in the Fire is not a blog.
+Flatiron in the Fire is a bug tracker.